benweier/blizzard.js/MIGRATION_GUIDE.md

 ### Calling API methods

-All API methods continue to accept all parameters that the client accepts, in cases where you may wish to use different values to the default: `key`, `secret`, `origin`, `locale`, `token`.
+All API methods continue to accept all parameters that the client accepts, in cases where you may wish to use different values to the default `key`, `secret`, `origin`, `locale`, `token`.

 **Note that protected profile requests for World of Warcraft require a _user_ `token` to be provided.**